leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/01_BusinessConcepts.md

 \[Revenue\  < \ Costs\  = \ Loss\]
 ```

 Take the example of a fitness studio, Core Fitness.
 Core Fitness’ revenue from membership fees is approximately $30,000 per month.
-Core Fitness incurs a number of monthly costs.
-A large percentage of these are fixed costs such as the rent of the premises, insurance and salaries.
-A few of the costs such as laundry services and utilities are variable costs and depend on the number of members at the gym.
-Total costs (fixed + variable) are approximately $22,500 per month.
+Core Fitness incurs a number of monthly costs such as the rent of the premises, the utilities (electricity and water), laundry services, the maintenance of the equipment, insurance, and the salaries of its employees.
+These costs total approximately $22,500 per month.
 Core Fitness’ revenue exceeds its costs by approximately $7,500 per month and therefore, the business is profitable.

-Below is an interactive chart with three lines: revenue, fixed cost and total cost.
+Below is an interactive chart with two lines: total revenue and total cost.
 The chart shows the amount of profit and loss for a given number of members.
 The chart also shows the **breakeven point** – the point at which revenue = costs.

 In order to see the affect on the profit, loss and break-even point, when our inputs change, you can use the sliders on the left to change:

-  - Fixed costs

-  - Variable costs per member
+  - Total costs

   - Membership fee per member